marshallm94/Learning_Notes/AWS.md

 #### Users

+* When a human goes to sign into the AWS Management Console, they can choose to sign in as the Root User or as an IAM User. **You should almost always have people (including yourself) sign using the IAM User button.**
+	* Signing in as the Root User allows you to do everything, and in addition to the obvious concerns with this, it shows that you (the AWS Account Owner/Developer) haven't taken the time to setup an IAM User for the person logging in.
+Don't be a lazy bum, just do it.
 * A *User* can represent a human who requires access to operate and maintain your AWS environment **or** it can be an account that represents an application that needs permissions to access certain resources in your AWS environment programmatically.